jiaul/JSENG/README.md

 # JSENG
 **How to build index**

-Just hit the following command, it will tell you the arguments in needs.
+Just hit the following command, it will tell you the necesary arguments.

 ```
 bash buildindex.sh